Gas-rich dwarf galaxies as a new probe of dark matter interactions with ordinary matter: Introduction

-DM-baryon interactions also result in DM exchanging heat with the gas.
-We set bounds on such interactions for a general velocity-dependence of the form $\sigma \propto v_\textup{rel}^n$, using diffuse neutral clouds in the Milky Way (MW) as well as Leo T. MW systems can be more sensitive than Leo T to DM heat exchange in parts of the parameter range, especially for $n > -2$, because the relative velocity between gas and DM is characterized by the much higher virial velocity of DM in the MW halo, leading to a higher energy transfer rate.
-The use of MW gas clouds for constraining DM was proposed by Bhoonah \emph{et al.} \cite{BhoBramante18} (B18 below).
-However B18 chose clouds discovered by \cite{McClureLock13} which are entrained in the hot, high-velocity nuclear outflow (HVNO) --- a stream of gas at T $\sim 10^{6-7}$ K moving at $\sim 330$ km/s outward from the Galactic Center \cite{McClureLock13,DiTeodoroLock18}.
+A variety of MW gas clouds have already been used for constraining DM-gas interactions \cite{Chi90,DubHer15, BhoBramante18,BhoBramante19,BhoBra20}.
+However, \citet{BhoBramante18} (B18 hereafter) chose clouds discovered by \cite{McClureLock13} which are entrained in the hot, high-velocity nuclear outflow (HVNO) --- a stream of gas at T $\sim 10^{6-7}$ K moving at $\sim 330$ km/s outward from the Galactic Center \cite{McClureLock13,DiTeodoroLock18}.
 Clouds in such an extreme environment cannot be assumed to be stable over the long timescales associated with their radiative cooling rates.
-The clouds are subject to a number of destructive effects due to their environment \cite{cooper08_WindSim, ScaBru15_WindSim, SchRob17_WindSim, ArmFra17_WindSim,MelGou13_WindSim,McCourt18_WindSim}, some of which occur at comparatively much shorter timescales; see Supplemental Materials \cite{supp} (SM) for further details.
+The clouds are subject to a number of destructive effects due to their environment \cite{cooper08_WindSim, ScaBru15_WindSim, SchRob17_WindSim, ArmFra17_WindSim,MelGou13_WindSim,McCourt18_WindSim}, some of which occur at comparatively much shorter timescales (see Appendix~\ref{apx:OtherClouds} for a further discussion).
 Therefore, we eschew use of the HVNO clouds and instead use the robustly observed gas clouds of \cite{PidLock15} which are in tranquil environments co-rotating with the galactic disk and not close to the Galactic center.

-The most important feature of Leo T and certain MW gas clouds which makes them suitable for constraining DM-gas interactions is their low astrophysical radiative cooling rates.
-This makes them very sensitive to energy transfer by a non-standard thermal source.
-The radiative cooling rate of \HI gas decreases as the temperature, density, or metallicity of the gas decreases; Leo T has low metallicity and the MW gas clouds that we analyze are cold ($T<500$ K).
-In Leo T, the heat exchange between DM and gas is similar to that in a system of two fluids in thermal contact.
-Instead, in MW gas clouds, there is a high relative bulk velocity between the two fluids.
-In addition to the standard thermal energy exchange, DM-gas interactions produce an additional friction force to damp the relative velocity which also heats the gas in clouds.